 Rent your car rental with us today, easily and stress-free!

 Accommodation options for Paros and Naxos; choosing your lodging

 When it comes to rooms and hotels available, Paros and Naxos do not disappoint; with a wide spectrum of accommodations, they offer relaxation, quality and beautiful design while respecting the Cycladic architecture and colors.
-Paros features top-notch hotels with emphasis on the detail, as well as lavish villas for a more private and luxurious vacation.
+Paros features top-notch hotels with an emphasis on detail, as well as lavish villas for a more private and luxurious vacation.
 The pricing ranges depending on the selected lodging; from moderate prices in more minimal establishments to affordable luxury options that raise the budget, Paros appeals to everyone.
-You can take a more detailed look at Paros accommodation options.
+You can take a more detailed look at accommodation options in Paros.

 Windsurfing and Kitesurfing options on Paros and Naxos

 Not every island is blessed with the right winds to steadily accommodate watersports like windsurfing or kitesurfing; Paros and Naxos are among the lucky few.
 The strong, dry and seasonal wind known as Meltemi during summertime creates the optimal conditions these sports require to be executed.
 They are predominant in the Aegean region, especially during midsummer.
 In Paros, Pounda beach is the kitesurfing location and Golden beach the windsurfing hub.

 For Naxos, Laguna beach is popular among the windsurfing enthusiasts, while Mikri Vigla hosts both windsurfing and kitesurfing sports.
 It is notable that schools for beginners and adepts can be found on both islands.